 We never knowingly collect or maintain information in the Service from those we know are under 16, and no part of the Service is structured to attract anyone under 16.
 If you are under 16, please do not use the Service.

 In unencrypted and encrypted rooms, users connecting to the matrix.org homeserver (directly or over federation) will be able to see messages and files according to the access permissions configuration of the relevant room.
-This data is stored in the format it was received on our servers, and can be viewed by New Vector engineers (employees and contractors) under the conditions outlined below.
+This data is stored in the format it was received on our servers, and can be viewed by Element engineers (employees and contractors) under the conditions outlined below.